 BBC Weather today unveiled an updated TV graphics package.
 Nothing major – just a change of font, from Helvetica to BBC Reith.
 The bespoke BBC font is being rolled out across all BBC services on a phased basis.

 BBC Sport was one of the first departments to make the switch to BBC Reith, back in summer 2017.
 BBC News has been gradually introducing the font on its website (with more sub-section home pages making the switch today) and some programme title sequences on the TV news services have been updated in the last few months.

 Below are some screengrabs of the updated weather graphics in action on day one of the new look.
 Curiously, the old Gill Sans BBC Weather logo was still in use on the forecast opening graphic – though the BBC Reith version was in place on the closing graphic.

 PICTURED: new BBC Weather logo.
-SUPPLIED BY: The TV Room.
 COPYRIGHT: BBC.